modernmonkvibes/mmv/content/en/blog/steps-to-powerful-mediation-for-forgiveness/_index.md

 ---
-title: "Steps to Powerful Mediation for Forgiveness"
+title: "Steps to Powerful Meditation for Forgiveness"
 description: "Steps to Powerful Mediation for Forgiveness.
 Forgiveness has immense power to heal you, not for others but for your well being.
 Please give steps a try and I am say confidently it will help you to calm down and allow you to think peacefully."
-lead: "
-You will often find yourself in the feeling of guit when your relationship with friends, family or partner had gone wrong.
-THose are time where your mind will try to take over your emotion by overthinking and making you feel more guily even of the smallest thing. "
+lead: "You will often find yourself in the feeling of guit when your relationship with friends, family or partner had gone wrong.
+Those are time where your mind will try to take over your emotion by overthinking and making you feel more guily even of the smallest thing. "
 date: 2022-01-01T14:21:14+05:30
 lastmod: 2022-01-01T14:21:14+05:30